The Black Duchess

 The Black Duchess (also Mourning Portrait of the Duchess of Alba or simply Portrait of the Duchess of Alba) is a 1797 oil-on-canvas painting by Spanish painter Francisco Goya.
 The subject of the painting is María Cayetana de Silva, 13th Duchess of Alba, then 35 years old.
 It is a companion piece to the more chaste The White Duchess, completed two years earlier.

-The painting is part of the collection of the Hispanic Society of America and is housed in its museum in New York.
+The painting is part of the collection of the Hispanic Society of America in New York.

 About

 The Portrait of the Duchess of Alba was painted in 1797 by Spanish painter Francisco José de Goya y Lucientes.

 It is among a number of works by Goya representing María Cayetana de Silva, 13th Duchess of Alba (Note: Full name: Doña María del Pilar Teresa Cayetana de Silva Álvarez de Toledo y Silva Bazán, décimo tercera duquesa de Alba de Tormes, décima primera duquesa de Huéscar, sexta duquesa de Montoro, octava condesa-duquesa de Olivares, décimo primera marquesa del Carpio, décimo tercera marquesa de Coria, novena marquesa de Eliche, décimo segunda marquesa de Villanueva del Río, sexta marquesa de Tarazona, marquesa de Flechilla y Jarandilla, décimo primera condesa de Monterrey, décimo cuarta condesa de Lerín, décimo tercera condesa de Oropesa, décimo cuarta Condestablesa de Navarra, décimo segunda condesa de Galve, décimo cuarta condesa de Osorno, de jure duquesa de Galisteo, décimo primera condesa de Ayala, novena condesa de Fuentes de Valdepero, condesa de Alcaudete, condesa de Deleitosa, señora del estado de Valdecorneja, señora de las baronías de Dicastillo, San Martín, Curton y Guissens).

 At the time the work was created, she was thirty-five years old.
 She is pointing to the ground, where the words "solo Goya" are lightly engraved.
 She is wearing two rings, one engraved with the word "Alba", the other engraved with "Goya".
-The inscription of the word "solo" was initially hidden, but after the painting was restored the word was revealed.
+The word "solo" was initially hidden, but after the painting was restored, it was revealed.

 Her husband, José died in 1796.
 She retreated to an estate in Andalusia for a period of mourning.

 Goya followed and created numerous paintings and sketches of the duchess during her stay.

 There is an anecdote that one day, the duchess walked into Goya's studio and requested that he put on the duchess' makeup, then create a painting for her, which he did.